nicehash/excavator/experimental/README.md

 **_Please, have fileLogLevel set to 0 at all times and submit all the errors and issues you find using this software bundle.
 Thanks!_**

-Some extra features are available in your Windows tray (notification area); right click NiceHash icon and you can add/remove autostart service.
+Some extra features are available in your Windows tray (notification area); right click NiceHash icon and you can add/remove autostart task or service.
 By enabling autostart, NiceHash QuickMiner will start with Windows automatically.
+NiceHash QuickMiner is bundled with CPU miner - XMRig.
+CPU mining is possible on CPUs that support AVX2 instruction set.

 # Deinstallation
 Delete all files.
 If you have added autostart, make sure to disable autostart before you delete all files.